Contributed By The Scottish Arbitration Centre

 Alternatively, the parties may bypass the tribunal and make a direct application to the court on a jurisdictional point.
 This is only allowed if the parties agree that an application should be made or if the tribunal consents to the direct application and the court is satisfied that it should be dealt with.
 The tribunal can proceed with the arbitration while the appeal is pending.

-A jurisdiction challenge can be made as soon as the arbitration has started.
-The right to appeal to the court against athe ruling of thea tribunal on its own jurisdiction is mandatory.
+A jurisdictional challenge can be made as soon as the arbitration has started.
+The right to appeal to the court against a ruling of the tribunal on its own jurisdiction is mandatory.
 However, the option to go directly to the court on a jurisdiction point is contained in a default rule and can therefore be excluded by agreement of the parties.
-A party who participates in an arbitration without making a timeous objection on the ground that that the tribunal does not have jurisdiction may not raise the objection later before the tribunal or the court.
+A party who participates in an arbitration without making a timeous objection on the ground that the tribunal does not have jurisdiction may not raise the objection later before the tribunal or the court.

 The approach of the courts in Scotland is to defer to the tribunal on questions of admissibility, as the 2010 act makes clear that admissibility is a matter for the tribunal.